phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

 10. Strings must appear as PhET-iO instrumented objects which can be changed at runtime.
 11. Strings must support metadata, such as phetioReadOnly or phetioDocumentation.
-12. Strings must be selectable using PhET-iO Studio string autoselect, so strings can be automatically discovered in mouseover. this is necessary for constant strings, and not required for pattern strings.
+12. Strings must be selectable using PhET-iO Studio string autoselect, so strings can be automatically discovered in mouseover.
+This is necessary for constant strings, and not required for pattern strings.

 To this end, we have developed a custom string management system to address these concerns.